This is Linda, our in-studio seamstress, at our office in Soho. She most likely made the pieces that you see here.

 You have the choice to buy less, buy mindfully and initiate change.

 We have decided to exclusively use sustainably grown organic cotton preferably undyed or naturally dyed as well dead stock or repurposed fabrics .

 Why Organic Cotton ?

-Over a quarter of the world’s pesticides are being used within the Conventional Cotton Industry.
+Over a quarter of the world’s pesticides are being used to grow conventional cotton for the fashion industry.

-Most of the conventional cotton seeds used are genetically modified (GMO) and treated with fungicides and insecticides that lead to water and soil pollution.
+Most of the conventional cotton seeds used are genetically modified and treated with fungicides and insecticides that lead to water and soil pollution.

-It's better for the land, the water and the people
+Organic cotton uses none of these chemicals which is better for the land, the water, and the people.

-It also takes longer to grow things naturally, and this approach ends up being beneficial as it slows down the productions and reduces the chances of over consumption and waste.
+It also takes longer to grow things naturally, and this approach ends up being beneficial as it slows down the productions and reduces the risks of over consumption and waste.

-Traditionally, brands would hold on to their excess fabrics for a few seasons and then send them to a landfill .
+Traditionally, brands would hold on to their excess fabrics for a few seasons and then send them to the landfills.

-It also helps to slow down the world's water crisis as using 1 yard of a Deadstock fabric will save 700 gallon of water as opposed to 1 Yard of fabric that is new.
+Using dead stock fabrics avoids the creation of environmentally damaging synthetics, and prevents beautiful fabrics from ending up in landfill.
+It also helps to slow down the world's water crisis as using one yard of a Deadstock fabric will save 700 gallons of water usually used to produce this amount of new fabric.